The final judgment must be for $10,000 or more and no more than 6 years old.

 The person then has 21 days to comply with the notice from the date you served it.

-There are several ways you can serve a bankruptcy notice:
+However, there are several ways you can serve a bankruptcy notice:

 - personal delivery (you may choose to serve the notice in person to ensure direct receipt)